csiro-data-school/regex/_episodes/01-intro.md

 It's ugly, but it works (which might be the regular expression catch-phrase).

 This is a regular expression substitution, containing a pattern that matches each part of our file names and another pattern that defines the rearrangement.
-A goal for the end of today is to understand how this works and to be able to implement similar effects yourselves.
+A goal at the end of today will be to understand how this works and to be able to implement similar effects yourselves.

-## What are regular expressions?

-In short, a regular expression, or rational expression, or regex for short, is a sequence of characters that act as a pattern for searching within text.
-So, what do we mean by pattern?

-Consider again a calendar date written down, say, 23/08/2018.
-We all recognise a date as being a date when we see one written down this way.
-Why?
-Because there's a consistent pattern to it.
-We could describe the pattern of a date written this way as: one or two digits, a forward slash, one or two digits, a forward slash, then either 2 digits or 4 digits.
-Using that pattern of what a date looks like, our eyes can scan a page of text and pick out other dates.

-Regular expressions are a formalisation of such patterns into a consistent syntax, making use of metacharacters of certain meaning, such that we can guide a computer to search text in a way that is as specific or as ambiguous as required.
-It's a very powerful tool, being able to search text for patterns instead of just exact words.
-Taken further, it also allows for complex find & replaces, where the replacing is also following a pattern described with the same syntax.

-There have been numerous implementations of regular expressions, but the major common implementations available today all follow a mostly-consistent syntax, which we'll be learning today.
-So, for example, once you learn this regex syntax, you'll then be able to use it within certain Bash command line utilities, *or* make use of it within Python and/or R.
+There have been numerous implementations of regular expressions, but the major common implementations available today all follow a mostly-consistent syntax, which is what we'll be learning.
+So, for example, once you learn this regex syntax, you'll then be able to use it within certain Unix command line utilities, *or* make use of it within Python and/or R.